 - Significantly violate the rights of others to have a safe and supportive environment. - Put others/self at risk of harm. - Constitute misbehaviour, disobedience, conduct that adversely affects, or is likely to adversely affect, other students enrolled at the school, or the good order and management of the school.

-Major behaviours result in the referral to Deputy Principals or Heads of Department Student Development because of their seriousness.
+Major behaviours result in the referral to Deputy Principals because of their seriousness.

 Levels of Support and Intervention